linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 # FIGURE 9

-Net profit at expiration resulting from buying a 420-strike put with premium of  \$8.77 and selling a 440-strike call with premium of\$ 2.49.
-The profit for gold prices between  \$420 and\$ 440 is ( $2.49 -$ 8.77) × 1.05 = -6.60.
+Net profit at expiration resulting from buying a 420-strike put with premium of \$8.77 and selling a 440-strike call with premium of \$2.49.
+The profit for gold prices between \$420 and \$440 is ($2.49 - $8.77) × 1.05 = -6.60.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/7df7f2541ad29f75808a980e112bf87ba6bdb444924d204b48c6b0246a0cab24.jpg) the call owner will exercise and Golddiggers is obligated to sell gold at the strike price of  \$440, rather than the market price of\$ 450.
 The 2.49 premium Golddiggers received initially compensates them for the possibility that this will happen.